sgod1/instana-agent-install-helm/README.md

 Kubeconfig context name is set in agent configuration for each target cluster.<br/>

-Run `oc config get-contexts` to see context names for target clusters.<br/>
+Run `oc config get-contexts` to view context names for target clusters.<br/>
 Current kubeconfig context is marked with the star.<br/>

 **Agent image names and architecture**<br/>